GET MOVING AMERICA

 Lat Pull Downs

-Sit down in the machine and pull the bar with your hands with a wide grip.
-Squeeze your upper back together while lowering the weight and control the weight on the way up.
+(To preform pull downs sit down in the machine and pull the bar with your hands with a wide grip.
+Squeeze your upper back together while lowering the weight and control the weight on the way up.)

 Dumbell Rows